leksiq/contest-compiler/README.md

 The work falls into three steps.
 1. Run **Wizard** with class name and one-line script describing input rule to get a stub with input data structure supplied.
 2. Write code as a body of `protected void solve() throws IOException` method.
 Import any custom libraries developed earlier (given that their sources can be found through classpath).
 3. Compile and run developed class with test samples.
 Let's call it **preprocessing**.
-The resulting source to submit to judge system will be found at the sources directory with underscore before name.
+The resulting source to submit to judge system will be found at the sources directory with underscore before name. **NOTE:** Java Development Kit is needed to be installed!

 See **Examples** below.